intel/intelRSD/CTS/README.md

   [sudo] chown -R USER_NAME ~/.cts
   ```

-## New Features to CTS_2.3.1.116.0
+## New Features
-The Intel RSD v2.3. (build version: CTS_2.3.1.116.0) release introduces the following features:
+The Intel RSD v2.3.
+(CTS_2.3.0.95.0) release introduces the following features:

 1. New CRUD test for Storage Service (crud_operations.py) has been introduced.
-2. Stability improvements
+2. Stability improvenents
 3. Minor bug fixes

-Since v2.3.1:
-1. New CRUD test for Storage Service (`crud_operations_on_nvme.py`) has been introduced (test is designed for Storage Service with NVMe's disk)
+The following list describes all the limitations for this release.
+Described limitations are targeted for future releases:

+* CTS package does not contain test and metadata packages for older version of  RSD.
+* CRUD for Storage Services does not support NVMe operations.
+The CRUD test case for Storage Services is based on a previous software version (see v2.1 of Intel RSD).

+## Limitations
+In v2.3 of Intel RSD we introduce support for Non-volatile Memory Express (NVMe)* technology but our CRUD test case for Storage Services does not support NVMe* operations.
+The
+CRUD test case for Storage Services is based on a previous software version (see v2.1 of Intel RSD).

 ## Known Issues